Some considerations for a successful project collaboration

 • Clinically extremely well characterized patient populations.

-One feature that makes biobanks more valuable than registries is the availability of biological samples for research.
-Registries offer prospective observational data, but biological samples allow to search for predictive biomarkers, estimate causality and develop deeper mechanistic insights into disease pathophysiology.
+What makes biobanks valuable is the availability of biological samples for research.
+Registries offer prospective observational data and the biological samples allow to search for predictive biomarkers, estimate causality and develop deeper mechanistic insights into disease pathophysiology.

-• The majority of research biobanks simply store blood samples, while clinical biobanks keep almost every type of patient samples.
+The most common type of sample in research biobanks is blood samples.
+While clinical biobanks keep almost every type of patient samples.

 • Molecular profiles offer direct readouts of biological processes and represent substantially more intellectual property information than merely questionnaires or health records.